lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-03-30-Quotienting.md

 the number of trivial facts to be stated and proved is quadratic in the number of datatype constructors.

 More automation can be obtained through the [lifting and transfer](https://rdcu.be/cI622) package.
-It is powerful, general and modular, but somewhat mysterious: not so easy to learn.
+It is powerful, general and modular, but somewhat mysterious and not so easy to learn.
 And yet I can see nearly 8600 calls to the `transfer` method in the Isabelle distribution and libraries.
 It is however, type-based, transferring properties and definitions between concrete and abstract types.
 To do a quotient construction on a set, my more direct methods should do the job.